The Cyan Language: Arrays

+Arrays supports some interesting methods: {\tt apply:}, \verb|.*|, and \verb|.+|.
+The first two ones applies an operation given as string to all array elements.
+Method \verb|.+| sums all array elements or return the first element if the array has just one element.
+It is assumed that the type of the array element supports a binary operation \verb|"+"|. \begin{cyan} var Array<Int> v = [ 2, 3, 5, 7, 11 ]; v apply: #print; // print all array elements v .* #print; // print all array elements (v .+ "+") print; // print the sum of all array elements (v .+ "*") print; // print the multiplication of all array elements \end{cyan}

-Intervals can be arguments to {\tt at:} which allows the slicing of arrays: \begin{cyan} :letters = {# 'b', 'a', 'e', 'i', 'o', 'u', 'c', 'd' #}; :vowels = letters[1..5]; // print a e i o u Out println: vowels; \end{cyan}
+Intervals can be arguments to {\tt slice:} which allows the slicing of arrays: \begin{cyan} var letters = [ 'b', 'a', 'e', 'i', 'o', 'u', 'c', 'd' ]; var vowels = letters slice: 1..5; // print a e i o u Out println: vowels; \end{cyan}